cnadler86/micropython-camera-API/README.md

 ```
 #### Customize additional camera settings

-If you want to customize additional camera setting or reduce the FW size by removing support for unused camera sensors, then take a look at the kconfig file of the esp32-camera driver and specify these on the sdkconfig file of your board.
+If you want to customize additional camera setting or reduce the firmware size by removing support for unused camera sensors, then take a look at the kconfig file of the esp32-camera driver and specify these on the sdkconfig file of your board.

+#### (Optional) Add the mp_jpeg module

+If you also want to include the [mp_jpeg module](https://github.com/cnadler86/mp_jpeg) in your build, clone the mp_jpeg repo at the same level and folder as the mp_camera_api repo and meet the requirements from the mp_jpeg repo.

 ### Build the API